akshi8/university_rankings/README.md

 For a preliminary analysis, I will start with one question and hypothesize around it

-1. Question
-  * Null: Percent GDP expenditure on public education institutions doesn't affect higher education ranking of a country
+  Null Hypothesis: Percent GDP expenditure on public education institutions doesn't affect higher education ranking of a country

-  * Alternate: Higher Percent GDP expenditure on public education institutions corresponds to higher education ranking of a country
+  Alternate Hypothesis: Higher Percent GDP expenditure on public education institutions corresponds to higher education ranking of a country

 ## Data Download